UWCS/rs118/src/chip8.md

 - Make sure you handle wrapping to 8/12/16 bit boundaries correctly, making use of the standard library's wrapping and saturating add/sub methods.
   - `n & 0xfff` will wrap `n` to a 12 bit boundary
 - Some instructions require you set `VF` under certain conditions.
-- This is a very specific use case where casting in Rust can be annoying.
-Make sure all your `as` operations are in the right place.
+- This is a very specific use case where casting in Rust can be annoying, as CHIP-8 has no strong type system like Rust does.
+Make sure all your `as` casts are in the right place.
 - You don't have to completely re-architect the whole thing to implement the `Fx0A` instruction, trust me.
 Ask for help with this one if you need.
+- You'll need the `rand` rate to generate random numbers
+- You'll need to initialise the font in memory at some point.
+Where/how is best to do this?
+Font usually starts at 0x50, but can be anywhere in the first 512 bytes.
 - Ask for help from a friend or lab tutor, or in [Discord](https://discord.uwcs.co.uk) if you get stuck
-- Look at existing implementations, including [our own](ADD LINK) if you get really stuck
+- Look at existing implementations if you get really stuck

 Not all ROMS you find online will work, as some may be written for Super CHIP-8, an extension of CHIP-8 that adds a few more instructions.
 Feel free to extend your emulator with these instructions if you want.